Metabolic Syndrome (cont.)

 How common is metabolic syndrome?

 Metabolic syndrome is quite common.
-Approximately 32% of the population in the U.S. has metabolic syndrome.
+Approximately 32% of the population in the U.S. has metabolic syndrome, and about 85% of those with type 2 diabetes have metabolic syndrome.
 Around 25% of adults in Europe and Latin America are estimated to have the condition, and rates are rising in developing East Asian countries.
 Within the US, Mexican Americans have the highest prevalence of metabolic syndrome.
 The prevalence of metabolic syndrome increases with age, and about 40% of people over 60 are affected.

-What causes, and what are the risk factors and symptoms of metabolic syndrome?
+What causes, and what are the risk factors of metabolic syndrome?

 As is true with many medical conditions, genetics and the environment both play important roles in the development of the metabolic syndrome.